 - 1. The Brown Act allows a legislative body to use any type of teleconferencing in connection with any meeting (Government Code § 54953 (b)). - 2.
 Teleconference is defined as "a meeting of a legislative body, the members of which are in different locations, connected by electronic means, through either audio, or video, or both." - 3.
 Teleconference meetings must be conducted in a manner that protects the statutory and constitutional rights of citizens (Government Code § 54953 (b)(3)). - 4.
-The Governor's Executive Order N-29-20 states: - a.
-A local legislative body is authorized to hold public meetings via teleconferencing and to make public meetings accessible telephonically or otherwise electronically to all members of the public seeking to observe and to address the local legislative body. - b.
-All requirements in the Brown Act expressly or impliedly requiring the physical presence of members, the clerk or other personnel of the body, or of the public as a condition of participation in or quorum for a public meeting are waived. - c.
-A local legislative body that holds a meeting via teleconferencing and allows members of the public to observe and address the meeting telephonically or otherwise electronically, consistent with the notice and accessibility requirements in the Order, shall have satisfied any requirement that the body allow members of the public to attend the meeting and offer public comment.
-Such a body need not make available any physical location from which members of the public may observe the meeting and offer public comment. - 5.
-In response to the California Public Health Department's Gathering Guidance to use phones, videos, or videoconferencing to reduce the need for close interactions and the Governor's Executive Order N-33-20 requiring all individuals to stay home or at their place of residence except as needed (except critical sectors as identified), the Beaumont-Cherry Valley Water District will implement this Temporary Meeting Teleconferencing Policy, effective until the termination of the District's Local Emergency by the Board of Directors or until the provisions under the Governor's Executive Orders are no longer in effect.
+The Governor's Executive Order N-25-20 states: - a.
+A local legislative body is authorized to hold public meetings via teleconferencing and to make public meetings accessible telephonically or otherwise electronically to all members of the public seeking to attend and to address the local legislative body, during the period in which local public officials impose or recommend measures to promote social distancing, including but not limited to limitations on public events. - b.
+All requirements in the Brown Act expressly or impliedly requiring the physical presence of members, the clerk or other personnel of the body, or of the public as a condition of participation in or quorum for a public meeting are waived. - 5.
+In response to the California Public Health Department's Gathering Guidance to use phones, videos, or videoconferencing to reduce the need for close interactions, the Beaumont-Cherry Valley Water District will implement this Temporary Meeting Teleconferencing Policy, effective until the termination of the District's Local Emergency by the Board of Directors or until the provisions under the Governor's Executive Order are no longer in effect. - 6.
+The following components of the Brown Act related to teleconferencing have been suspended: - a.
+Notice of each teleconference location from which a member will be participating in a public meeting. - b.
+Each teleconference location be accessible to the public.

-- 6. The following components of the Brown Act related to teleconferencing have been suspended: - Notice of each teleconference location from which a member will be participating in a public meeting. - b.
-Each teleconference location be accessible to the public. - c.
+- c.
 Members of the public may address the body at each teleconference conference location. - d.
 Post agendas at all teleconference locations. - e.
 At least one member of the state body be physically present at the location specified in the notice of the meeting. - f.
 During teleconference meetings, at least a quorum of the members of the local body participate from locations within the boundaries of the territory over which the local body exercises jurisdiction. - 7.
-As urged by the Governor's Executive Order, the BCVWD will "use sound discretion and make reasonable efforts to adhere as closely as reasonably possible to the provisions of the Brown Act, and other applicable local laws regulating the conduct of public meetings, in order to maximize transparency and provide the public access to its meetings." - 8.
-This Temporary Meeting Teleconference Policy will be in effect during the period in which state or local public health officials have imposed or recommended social distancing measures.
+As urged by the Governor's Executive Order, the BCVWD will "use sound discretion and make reasonable efforts to adhere as closely as reasonably possible to the provisions of the Brown Act, and other applicable local laws regulating the conduct of public meetings, in order to maximize transparency and provide the public access to its meetings."